 DIY Double Fold No-Sew Hem Dog Bandana

 This is a cheaters version of a DIY dog bandana with basic all around double-fold hemming.
-In truth, I rarely sew my bandanas like this as it’s much easier to make a reversible triangle dog bandana than to fuss with acute corner mitres.
+In truth, I rarely sew my bandanas like this as it’s much easier to make a reversible triangle dog bandana than to fuss with acute corner mitres on the top hem.
 Plus, reversible bandanas are more versatile for wear.
 Win win in my books.
 But it’s still very doable if you like the style or want the efficiency of a single fabric layer.
 The steps here are the same as per sewing, but fixed in place with fusible hemming tape instead of actually sewing the hems.

 Making a No-Sew Dog Bandana with Double Fold Hems